crugio48/DB2project/README.md

 ## Project Overview
 This project involves the development of two client applications for a telco company offering pre-paid online services.
 The applications share a common database and cater to different users: consumers and employees.
+Please take a look at the [**Project Documentation**](https://github.com/crugio48/DB2project/blob/master/Project%20Documentation.pdf) for a full overview of the project.

 ### Consumer Application
 - **Landing Page**: Public access with login and registration forms.